btsimonh/docs/docs/Bluetooth.md

 Additional fields will be present depending upon the beacon, e.g. NAME, UID, MAJOR, MINOR.

-!!! tip
-    If using an extenral module, When first connected some modules will be in peripheral mode.
-You have to change it to central mode using commands `Sensor52 1` and `Sensor52 2`.

 ### Supported Devices
 <img src="../_media/bluetooth/nRF51822.png" width=155 align="right">